-- The idea is to improve the web through metadata - → Describing the content in more detail, according to more properties, and relating them to each other - Machine understandable information on the content " Danger of a new spam method! - Allow searching not only for keywords, but also for media types, authors, related sites - → Nevertheless, some parts are already possible through "conventional" search engines! - " The advantage would be in better certainty - → The result would also be provably correct! " But only as long as both rules and base data are correct! - Might be useful, but is still not picking up - → Requires site owners to add this metadata to their pages
+- The idea is to improve the web through metadata - → Describing the content in more detail, according to more properties, and relating them to each other - → Machine understandable information on the content - " See images and videos as example - " Danger of a new spam method! - Allow searching not only for keywords, but also for media types, authors, related sites - → Nevertheless, some parts are already possible through "conventional" search engines! - " The advantage would be in better certainty - → The result would also be provably correct! - " But only as long as both rules and base data are correct! - Might be useful, but is still not picking up - → Requires site owners to add this metadata to their pages